alcoat/yacana/README.md

 ## Roadmap

 ❗ Highest priority
-* Making Enhanced Tool Calling available for the OpenAi compatible backends and OpenAi standard for Ollama backends
-* Compatibility with **MCP**
-* Support for thinking models like deepseek
+* Adding native RAG capabilities
+* More MCP resources support

 ❕ Lower priority
 * Adding memory to agents
-* Adding native RAG capabilities
 * Simplify shift message and maybe rework GroupChat itself a bit.
 * Keeping working on the documentation.
 * Adding a section about code generation.